syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 ![OSM default view](images/tile-layer/osm_maps_default.png)

-### For Bing maps
+## For Bing maps

 An additional step is required for the Bing maps.
-The format of the required URL varies from the other tile services.
+The format of the required URL varies from the other tile services and subscription key is needed for bing maps.
+You can create a bing map key by following the steps mentioned in this [`link`](https://docs.microsoft.com/en-us/bingmaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key).
 Hence, we have added a top-level [`getBingUrlTemplate`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/getBingUrlTemplate.html) method which returns the URL in the required format.
 You can use the URL returned from this method to pass it to the [`urlTemplate`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapTileLayer/urlTemplate.html) property.

 Some of the providers provide different map types.
 For example, Bing Maps provide map types like Road, Aerial, AerialWithLabels etc. These types too can be passed in the [`urlTemplate`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapTileLayer/urlTemplate.html) itself as shown in the below example.
 You can check the official websites of the tile providers to know about the available types and the code for it.